 I'm feeling lucky

 This the perhaps the jewel in the crown of Google Assistant's skills.
-Say "OK Google" followed by "I'm feeling lucky".
+Say "Hey Google" followed by "I'm feeling lucky".
 We won't ruin the surprise, but Google Assistant really goes to town in dealing with Google's iconic question.

 Finally, getting more philosophical...